 Why Food Processors?

 Many people can hardly tell the difference between food processors and blenders.
 They are very different in various ways but none can be said to be better than the other since they are meant to serve different functions.
 Food processors have a variety of functions such as slicing, dicing, shredding, chopping, mixing, puree and so on; and they require no liquid to perform, unlike blenders, that do.
-For that reason, blenders are needed when you need to make smoothies, soups and other liquid foods.
+For that reason, blenders are needed when you need to make soups, smoothie and other liquid foods.

 Because of the specific functions both perform, they also vary in terms of features.
 Food processors have a large blade but the blades of blenders are very small and have more speed and control options than food processors.
 When it comes to making nut butters, food processors are obviously the right choice.
 The large, strong blade a food processor has allows it to easily break down nuts and the likes.
 A blender cannot do that.
 I believe every kitchen needs both.